A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Introducing the ROAD Dataset

 For all of these targeted ID attacks, we provide two versions of the same CAN data captures: the original fabrication attack, and a version slightly modified in post-processing to simulate a masquerade attack.
-Refer to the Table \ref{tab:ids_logs}, which itemizes the fabrication/masquerade pairs.
-A subset of the fabrication/masquerade pairs attacks are visualized in Table \ref{tab:attack_viz}.
+Refer to the Table \ref{tab:ids-logs}, which itemizes the fabrication/masquerade pairs.
+A subset of the fabrication/masquerade pairs attacks are visualized in Fig~\ref{tab:attack_viz}.

 The fabrication attack versions are the original altered capture, including both the legitimate target ID frames and the injected frames.
 Because these are real, physically verified attacks with the minimally occurring injected frames (due to the flam delivery), they provide perhaps the best (i.e., most stealthy/most difficult to detect), current, public data for testing frequency-based IDSs.
+That is, most fabrication attacks in public datasets involve many injected frames between the ambient vehicle frames with the same ID, while the flam delivery used for ROAD's targeted ID attacks have a single injected frame between ambient frames of the same ID.
+As at least one injected message occurring after each legitimate message is needed to manifest the desired physical effect; hence, the flam delivery, with only one such message, is the most stealthy possible.

-The masquerade attack versions provide a more advanced version of the attack, in which we remove the legitimate target ID frames preceding each injected frame, simulating a masquerade attack.
-In effect, this removes message confliction in the data, and makes it appear as though only the spoofed messages are present during the injection interval.
-With these masquerade datasets, frequency-based approaches will almost certainly fail to provide accurate detection.
+Using the fabrication captures we produce simulated masquerade attacks by removing the legitimate target ID frames preceding each injected frame to provide more advanced versions.
+In effect, this removes message confliction in the data, making it appear as though only the spoofed messages are present during the injection interval.
+With this masquerade dataset, frequency-based approaches will almost certainly fail to provide accurate detection.
 It is important to note that while the masquerade aspect is simulated through post-processing, this means of alteration avoids problematic issues with synthetic data.
 Namely, the effect of the attack on the vehicle was physically verified; every message appearing in the data was actually seen by the car in the order it appears in the data; and no aspect of CAN protocol was violated.
-As discussed in the introduction, there are no publicly available, real CAN data captures with real masquerade attacks, and the extreme hacking skill required to implement such an attack on a real vehicle seems to be preventing CAN IDS researchers from implementing such an attack.
+As discussed in the introduction, there are no publicly available, real CAN data captures with real masquerade attacks, and the hacking skill required to implement such an attack on a real vehicle seems to be preventing CAN IDS researchers from implementing such an attack.
 This provides the highest fidelity alternative possible.